Treaty of Monzón: Historical assessment

 The result of the treaty of Monzon is a topic of debate.
-Richelieu wrote in his memoirs that he had 'made Spanish pride bend' and restored liberty to the passes..
+Richelieu wrote in his memoirs that he had 'made Spanish pride bend' and restored liberty to the passes.
 Early historians agreed with this ascertion, Jules Michelet wrote 'France, master of the Valtellina by arms dictated the peace of Monzon to Spain.' with Grison historian Conrad Meyer Von Knonau also writing 'France forced Spain and the Three Leagues to accept a solution serving its own interest.
-Some Modern assessments also similarly state The Treaty of Monzon was 'negotiated under French intiative and pressure.' forcing Spain to recognize France's right to intervene in Italy.
+Some Modern assessments also similarly state The Treaty of Monzon was 'negotiated under French initiative and pressure,' forcing Spain to recognize France's right to intervene in Italy.

 However, other historians disagree with this ascertion, and suggest the treaty was more favourable to Spain.
 Wilson writes 'Monzon represented a serious reversal for Richelieu' and that that 'Spain had won the first round.'

 Others provide a more balanced viewpoint, that Monzon was a Strategic Stalemate and that it was a religious victory for the catholicism but a political compromise.